andraugust/andraugust.github.io/quantum-2.md

 $$

-This PDE has the form of a diffusion equation but with a complex diffusion coefficient.
+This PDE has the form of a diffusion equation but with complex diffusion coefficient.
 To solve it we use the solution derived earlier for discrete vectors:

 $$